Ecopsychology

 This exercise of circulating energy around the microcosmic orbit produces a strong positive emotional effect; it also “burns” coarse energies of the organism in the front meridian, which makes for further improvement of health as well as for the cleansing and refinement of the organism.

-The middle meridian is a wide canal (corresponding to the diameter of the chakras developed at the stage of raja yoga), which integrates the entire “column” of the chakras.
+The middle meridian is a wide canal (corresponding to the diameter of the chakras developed at the stage of Raja Yoga), which integrates the entire “column” of the chakras.

 Its significance is immense since it allows one to combine all the chakras into one complex with a spacious corridor.
 Working with it also allows one to perform crystallization of the consciousness in the subtle eons, in which this meridian exists, up to the volume of the body.

-And on the highest stages of psychoenergetic work, this structure is essential for working with kundalini.
+And on the highest stages of psychoenergetic work, this structure is essential for working with Kundalini.

-Work with the middle meridian can be performed with help of a special mantra on special energetically significant areas on the Earth’s surface (places of power) or with the help of participation of a competent instructor.
+Work with the middle meridian can be performed with the help of a special mantra on special energetically significant areas on the Earth’s surface (places of power) or with the help of participation of a competent instructor.

 The next principal stage is moving the consciousness into the energy cocoon that surrounds the body and crystallization of the consciousness in its volume.